-Your thoughts are very powerful.
+Your negative thoughts are very powerful.
 Think of a snowball rolling down a steep hill, the more traction it gains, the more likely it will turn into an avalanche of snow.
 The same is true for negative thoughts.
 That tiny moment of “I can’t”, “I suck”, “I should be…”, can start the snowball effect in your mind.
-This can affect your entire day and life if you let it.
+Negative thoughts can affect your entire day and life if you let it.

-Negative Self-Talk Erodes Self-Esteem
+Negative Thoughts Erode Self-Esteem

 Negative self-talk or beliefs about yourself can be detrimental to building self-esteem and confidence.
 These thoughts are like a bully in your brain.
 They continue to beat you up until you are too tired to talk back.